cudamat/cudamat/INSTALL.md

 cudamat needs the following to be installed first:

-* Python 2.x and numpy
+* Python 2.x or 3.x and numpy
 * The CUDA SDK
 * nose for running the tests (optional)